If you live in a hail-prone region, you’ll want to ask these questions when searching for the best type of roof for hail:

 - Salt Air and Humidity: Check that the roofing material can resist rust and oxidation in moist and humid salt air environments.

-- Snow and Ice: If you live in a snow-prone region, be sure to find a roof that is non-porous, lightweight and can withstand repeated freeze and thaw cycles.
+- Snow and Ice: If you live in a snow-prone region, be sure to find a roof that is non-porous, lightweight, and able to withstand repeated freeze and thaw cycles.

 It’s important to be wary of roofing products that seem too good to be true.
-For instance, asphalt shingles are the cheapest roofing material on the market, however, you get what you pay for, especially when it comes to durability and longevity.
-Asphalt shingles need to be replaced as often as every 12 years, whereas metal roofing products last two to three times longer than traditional roofing materials such as asphalt shingles, clay tile and wood shake.
+For instance, asphalt shingles are the cheapest roofing material on the market, but need to be replaced as often as every 12 years.
+Metal roofing products, on the other hand, last two to three times longer than asphalt shingles.

 What type of warranty does the roof come with?